Roth IRA Explained: How to Build $1 Million Tax-Free for Retirement in 2026

 How to Open a Roth IRA in About 15 Minutes

 Pick a brokerage.
 The big three for low-cost, beginner-friendly Roth IRAs are Fidelity, Vanguard, and Charles Schwab.
 All three offer zero account fees, zero commissions on stocks and ETFs, and broad selections of low-cost index funds.
-You cannot really go wrong with any of them.

 Pick your investments.
-This is where most people freeze up.
-Don't overthink it.
-A simple, proven choice for beginners is a target-date retirement fund — for example, a "Target Retirement 2060 Fund" if you plan to retire around then.
+A simple, proven choice for beginners is a target-date retirement fund.
+For example, a "Target Retirement 2060 Fund" if you plan to retire around then.
 These funds automatically diversify across U.S. stocks, international stocks, and bonds, and they get more conservative as you approach retirement.
 One purchase, fully diversified, automatic rebalancing.
+If you want to build your own portfolio, the simplest version is a three-fund setup: a total U.S. stock market index fund, a total international stock market index fund, and a total bond market index fund.

 What Counts as a Win in Year One

-Set automatic contributions of any amount you can sustain — even $100 a month is enough to start.
+Set automatic contributions of any amount you can sustain.
+Even $100 a month is enough to start.
 Once the system is automated, your only job is to slowly increase the contribution as your income grows.

 Common Mistakes to Avoid